exploratory-io/book/tutorials/quick-start.md

 ![](images/quick-start-analytics-variable-importance-4.png)

-Now we know that FL_NUM and DISTANCE variables are the top two useful variables to predict carriers.
+Now we know that FL_NUM and DISTANCE are the top two useful variables to characterize (or predict) carriers.

 ![](images/quick-start-analytics-variable-importance-5.png)